mayankgarg333/ClientServer/README.md

 use server_type = 0 for front end
 use server_type = 1 for back end

 There is single front end server (primary server), but multiple back ends are available.
-Use server_number = <1,2,3..> for the servers to be started.
+Use server_number = <1,2,3..> for the servers to be started in server_type is 1.

-Define back end server numbers in Config.h file.
+Define back end server numbers in Server.h file.

 ##Client